You have voted!

 We try our best to organize a solution for different situations.
 More ways to participate will be announced via our website and social media channels prior to the festival.

-We have at least two premieres in the programme this year: On the one hand, we are showing a (que)erotic short film afternoon on the Sunday of the festival with coffee and coffee and cake!
+We have at least two premieres in the program this year: On the one hand, we are showing a (que)erotic short film afternoon on the Sunday of the festival with coffee and cake!
 On the other hand, we are getting a polyphonically perverted visit from Berlin by residents of the Tuntenhaus and their friends.
-The queer-anarchist Rattenchor has been singing activist songs against injustice for about injustice and will perform the classic film THE BATTLE OF TUNTENHAUS with a concert of well-knownwith a concert of well-known hits in new and political fancy dress.
+The queer-anarchist Rattenchor has been singing activist songs against injustice for about 20 years and will perform the classic film THE BATTLE OF TUNTENHAUS with a concert of well-known Schlager songs in new and political fancy dress.

 For all people who prefer to or have to stay at home, we also offer three films digitally.
 You can purchase and stream them online.